-Introduction & context
+Introduction and context

 This Activity Plan and Summary Budget for 2017/18 is our plan for this year.

-We continue to implement the three-year Strategic Plan adopted by Council at the start of 2015.
+It is the final plan to implement the three-year Strategic Plan adopted by Council at the start of 2015.
 The five main goals in that Strategic Plan are: